Dragonbabe/Week2-Responsive-portfolio/README.md

 # The Portfolio of Esther Walker #

 # Description #
 * This was my second homework assignment initially.
 It started out with just html and css.
 And then a little bit later I learned about Bootstrap and I added that into my file.
 And now I actually added some of my projects and homework assignments to it!
+I used a color palette for the first time.
+I had never used one before and I don't feel like I got my design exactly as I wanted it, but I started running out of time to turn the assignment in! :smile:

 ## Mamma Mia